-- 6.1 Sufficient account has been taken of the nature, age range and other significant features of the School in provision made for safeguarding, particularly the EYFS, and consideration has been given to specific safeguarding issues as laid out in KCSIE.

-- 6.2 See Appendix 1 Forms of abuse for details about the types and signs of abuse.

-- 6.3 Expert and professional organisations are best placed to provide up-to-date guidance and practical support on specific safeguarding issues.
+- 6.1 Sufficient account has been taken of the nature, age range and other significant features of the School in provision made for safeguarding, particularly the EYFS, and consideration has been given to specific safeguarding issues as laid out in KCSIE. - 6.2 See Appendix 1 for details about the types and signs of abuse. - 6.3 Expert and professional organisations are best placed to provide up-to-date guidance and practical support on specific safeguarding issues.
 For example, NSPCC offers information for Schools and colleges on the TES website and also on its own website www.nspcc.org.uk.
 Schools and colleges can also access broad government guidance on the issues listed below via the GOV.UK website:

 - children missing from education

 - children missing from home or care

 - child sexual exploitation (CSE) see Appendix 3 for more information

 - bullying including cyberbullying

-- domestic abuse
+- domestic abuse see Appendix 1 for more information

 - drugs

 - fabricated or induced illness

 - faith abuse

 - female genital mutilation (FGM) see Appendix 3 for more information

 - forced marriage

 - gangs and youth violence

 - gender-based violence/violence against women and girls (VAWG)

 - mental health

 - private fostering

 - preventing radicalisation see the Appendix 4 for more information

 - sexting

 - teenage relationship abuse

 - trafficking

-Peer on peer abuse
+Child on child abuse

-6.4 Children can abuse other children.
-This is generally referred to as peer on peer abuse and can take many forms.
-This can include (but is not limited to) bullying (including cyberbullying); sexual violence and sexual harassment; physical abuse such as hitting, kicking, shaking, biting, hair pulling, spitting or otherwise causing physical harm; upskirting3, sexting and initiating/hazing4 type violence and rituals.
+- 6.4 Children can abuse other children.
+This is generally referred to as child on child abuse and can take many forms.
+This can include (but is not limited to) bullying (including cyberbullying); sexual violence and sexual harassment; physical abuse such as hitting, kicking, shaking, biting, hair pulling, spitting or otherwise causing physical harm; upskirting3, nude or semi-nude image sharing and initiating/hazing4 type violence and rituals, and abuse in intimate personal relationships between peers. - 6.5 At Newland House we take a zero-tolerance approach to abuse, and it should never be passed off, for example, as "banter", as this can lead to a culture of unacceptable behaviours and an unsafe environment for children.
+We recognise that it is more likely that girls will be victims and boys' perpetrators, but that all child-on-child abuse is unacceptable and will be taken seriously.
+Any allegations of child-on-child abuse will